 If you resigned because of something your employer did (or did not do), our employment lawyers can advise on the prospects of a successful claim for Constructive Dismissal and either seek to negotiate a settlement with your employer or represent you in an Employment Tribunal claim.

 Our constructive dismissal lawyers can also advise employees who are considering their position.
 Our employment lawyers can help draft a Grievance or your resignation letter, or simply advise what your likely position would be if you did decide to resign.

 We know that money will be tight if you have been forced to resign without a job to go to.
-We assess whether we might be able to offer a no win no fee agreement to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
+We assess whether we might be able to offer a Damages Based Agreement (where you pay us a percentage of the compensation you receive) to bring an Employment Tribunal claim or identify whether you can use existing legal expenses insurance to pay your legal fees.
 In other cases, we will fix fees where possible so that you can be certain how much you will spend.